Mary's Blood: 2018–2022: Tokuma Japan and hiatus

 Mary's Blood played their last concert before the hiatus at Toyosu Pit on April 9, 2022.

 In 2021, the band held the Kōtetsu Densetsu tour which featured special guests; Kentaro (ex-Gargoyle) on August 28, Masatoshi Ono on September 23, and Shingo☆ (Sex Machineguns) on October 23.
 Mary's Blood released their self-titled sixth studio album on September 29, 2021.
 Produced by Yorimasa Hisatake (producer of Galneryus), the band members described it as a return to their heavy metal origins.
 It was supported by the three-date Blow Up Our Fire Tour from November 13 to December 11.

-On December 16, Mary's Blood announced that they would be going on indefinite hiatus in April 2022.
-The band apologized for the sudden announcement and explained that they decided to have a "recharging period" for the members to grow further and said that when they restart activities, they hope to deliver the music of Mary's Blood in a "more evolved form."
+On December 16, Mary's Blood publicly announced that they would be going on indefinite hiatus in April 2022.
+The band apologized for the sudden announcement and explained that they decided to have a "recharging period" for the members to grow further and said that when they restart activities, they hope to deliver the music of Mary's Blood in a "more evolved form".
 Following two concerts titled The Final Day in Osaka on March 23 and Nagoya on March 24, the indefinite hiatus began after an April 9, 2022 concert at Tokyo's Toyosu Pit titled Mary's Blood The Final Day ~Countdown to Evolution~.
 The final concert was recorded and released on home video on July 30.

-Following the hiatus, Saki continued to play in the band Nemophila (formed in 2019) until 2024, while Mari directed her focus to making drumming videos for her YouTube channel.
+Following the hiatus, Saki continued to play in the band Nemophila until 2024, while Mari directed her focus to making drumming videos for her YouTube channel.
 Rio and Eye both began solo careers, the former under the name "Yako Ikuta" (生田弥子).
-In 2023, Mari began her own solo career and rejoined the thrash metal band Crucified.
+In 2023, Mari began her own solo career and rejoined the thrash metal band Crucified, while Saki joined Like-an-Angel, a L'Arc-en-Ciel cover band formed by Tetsuya.
+In 2026, Mari formed Heavy Metal Princess Academy with Cyntia guitarist Yui and Aldious bassist Sawa.
+Produced by Earthshaker frontman Marcy, it is a musical collective created to foster heavy metal vocalists from young female singers unfamiliar with the genre.
+Although the multiple vocalists might depart eventually, the three instrumentalists are intended to be a permanent fixture.